openwashdata/waschoolpiracema/README.md

 no_water
 </td>
 <td style="text-align:left;">
-integer
+logical
 </td>
 <td style="text-align:left;">
-There is no water supply in the school (1 – Yes; 0 – No)
+There is no water supply in the school
 </td>
 </tr>
 <tr>